Table of contents

 1. Wear a necklace mala around your neck.
 This is the most common way to wear mala beads.
 You can have the guru or meru bead down near your heart or you can wear it the opposite way with the guru or meru bead behind your neck.

 2. Wrap a necklace mala around your wrist.
 You will need to wrap your full mala around 3-4 times to fit on your wrist.
 Not all malas will work as this depends on the mala’s length.
 Wrapping a mala isn’t recommended as it will put tension on the cord and reduce the lifespan of the mala.

 3. Wear a bracelet mala around your wrist.
 This is the only option for wrist malas.
 If you find the tassel is getting in the way of your daily activities you can either flip the mala around during these activities or you can use a pair of sharp scissors to trim the tassel short.

 It is important to note that when mala beads are displayed outwards to people and the environment the power of the beads can be diminished.
 Thus it is recommended to wear your meditation beads inside your clothing if possible.
-This will not be as important if you are around friends or like-minded people and are in calm and nurturing environment.
+This will not be as important if you are around friends or like-minded people and are in a calm and nurturing environment.

 How to store Mala Beads

 When not in use, store your mala in a special, clean and preferably sacred space.
 The great place to store a mala is on a personal altar or statue of a deity.
 Most importantly, store your malas in a location filled with love, peace and devotion.
 We also sell beautiful mala bags and boxes to store your beads and sacred items in.